deis/deis/docs/installing_deis/register-admin-user.rst

 Register an Admin User
 ======================
-Once your :ref:`Controller` is running, you must register an admin user. using the Deis client.
+Once your :ref:`Controller` is running, you must register an admin user using the Deis client.
 The Deis command-line interface (CLI), or client, allows you to interact with a Deis :ref:`Controller`.
 You must install the client to use Deis.